 Her research interests are interdisciplinary and will draw predominantly upon education, social anthropology and human geography.
-She is particularly interested to explore if/how 'spatiality', 'generationing' and 'citizenship' contribute to understanding how fun is used in specific out of school learning contexts.
+She is particularly interested to explore how fun is used in specific out of school learning contexts.

-Her methodology draws from interpretivist ethnographic foundations, focusing on creative and engaged practices, as well as critical participatory action research.
-She is particularly interested to situate 'fun' through performance and embodied practice, and in so doing explore how the wider senses can be used as a research tool, mapping onto children's own ways of meaning making.
+Her methodology draws from interpretivist ethnographic foundations, focusing on creative and engaged practices.
+She is particularly interested to situate 'fun' through embodied practice, and in so doing explore how the wider senses can be used as a research tool.

 Her challenge will be to embody 'fun' in the research process itself.
 Wish her luck!